Enhanced Condensation Through Rotation: Rotating thin cylinder

-Consider now, specifically, a hollow cylinder made of a thin superconducting film as shown in the inset of Fig.~\ref{fig_cylinder}.
-Following the Little-Parks setup~\cite{Little1962}, we consider a thin superconducting film of a thickness $d$ deposited on a cylindrical insulator of a radius $R \gg d$.
-Contrary to the Little-Parks experiment, we do not apply an external magnetic field.
+Consider a hollow cylinder made of a thin superconducting film as shown in Fig.~\ref{fig_cylinder}.
+Following the Little-Parks setup~\cite{Little1962}, we consider a thin superconducting film of a thickness $d$ deposited on a cylindrical insulator of a radius $R \gg d$ and a height $L_z$ in an external magnetic field.
 If the thickness of the film $d$ is smaller than the London penetration length, $\lambda_L$, then the rotation of the ionic lattice produces a negligible Meissner current, and the kinetic energy of the condensate can be neglected.
-In this case, at a finite temperature $T$ below the superconducting phase transition, $T < T_c$, the electrons are shared between the superconducting condensate and the normal electron component.
-In addition to requiring $d \lesssim \lambda_L$, we take the thickness of the film to be smaller than the coherence length, $d \lesssim \xi$.
-In this case, the absolute value of the superconducting order parameter $|\psi|$ is a spatially homogeneous quantity.
+In this case, at a finite temperature $T$ below the superconducting phase transition, $T < T_c$, the electrons are shared between the condensate and the normal electron component.
+In addition to requiring $d \lesssim \lambda_L$, we take the thickness of the film to be smaller than the coherence length, $d \lesssim \xi$ implying that the absolute value of the order parameter $|\psi|$ is a spatially homogeneous quantity.
 Spatial dependence of the condensate appears only in its phase: $\psi({\boldsymbol{x}}) = |\psi| e^{i \theta({\boldsymbol{x}})}$~\cite{DeGennes2018}.

-The Ginzburg-Landau approach to rotating superconductors has an extensive literature~\cite{Verkin1972, Capellmann2002, Berger2004, Lipavsk2013}.
-Below, we reexamine the energy balance for a thin superconducting cylinder, bringing out the importance of the fact that normal and superconducting electrons share the same reservoir of charge carriers.
+The Ginzburg-Landau approach to rotating superconductors has an extensive literature~\cite{Verkin1972, Capellmann2002, Berger2004, Lipavsk2013, Babaev2014, Hirsch2019a, Hirsch2019b}.
+In our article, we reexamine the energy balance for a thin superconducting cylinder rotating in the background of a magnetic field $\boldsymbol{H}_{\rm ext}$.
+We emphasize the importance of two key facts that favor condensation through rotation: first, that normal and superconducting electrons share a common reservoir of charge carriers; and second, that the normal component contributes significantly to the interaction energy of the magnetic dipole moment of the rotating superconductor in the background magnetic field.

 The total free energy of a rotating superconductor,